Get,

 What Causes a Hernia

 A hernia can be caused due to several reasons.
-The weakening of the enveloping tissues or other muscles due to ageing, strain, obesity, or birth defects can make it easier for internal organs to push through.
+The weakening of the enveloping tissues or other muscles due to aging, strain, obesity, or birth defects can make it easier for internal organs to push through.

 Risk factors for hernia may also include pregnancy, being overweight, straining when going to the toilet, forceful and regular coughing, or giving birth.
 Additionally, some hernias may be caused after a surgical procedure, while other hernias like Hiatal hernias do not have causes that are fully understood.